-A broker’s “B Book” is where the broker handles trades internally instead of executing them in the open market.
-From our experience, the broker takes the opposite position when traders with the B book place a trade.
+A “B Book Broker” is a broker that handles trades internally instead of executing them in the open market.
+In short terms, the broker takes the opposite position when traders with the B book place a trade.
 So, if a trader profits, the broker takes a loss.
 In contrast, the broker profits when a trader loses.
-But it is not as easy as it sounds, because the broker is analyzing the Net Exposure of its clients and then decides if he will do the B Book.
+But it is not as easy as it sounds because the broker analyses the Net Exposure of its clients and then decides if it will do the B Book.

-You are in the right place if you wonder how a broker’s B Book works.
+If you wonder how a broker’s B Book works, you are in the right place.
 At WR Trading, we’ve done our due diligence, and we’ll share its pros and cons, pricing, and other essential details so you can decide if it’s the right option for you.

 Key Facts about B Book Brokers: